-“We wish to know UGM’s areas of interest and we can both increase the collaboration,” said Minister Bussemaker.
+“We wish to know about UGM’s areas of interest and we can both increase the collaboration,” said Minister Bussemaker.

 Presently, UGM has established collaborations at the faculty and university level with Dutch universities.
-The Minister wants this to increase in the future through strategic programmes that have been agreed.
+The Minister wants this to increase in the future through strategic programmes that have been agreed on.
 She invited UGM to send students and lecturers to study in the Netherlands for graduate and doctoral level as well as exchange and joint research.

-“We want to have more international students to create an international atmosphere class there.
+“We want to have more international students to create an international atmosphere there.
 This will also stimulate the learning curriculum at our universities,” she said.